hpc/mpifileutils/DAOS-Support.md

 3. **DAOS Source and Destination**
     * Copy across two different pools
     * Copy across containers in the same pool
-    * Copying non-POSIX containers is only supported for the DAOS -> DAOS case
+    * Copying non-POSIX containers is only supported for the DAOS -> DAOS case in dcp

-## DAOS POSIX Data Movement Examples
+## DAOS POSIX Data Movement Examples with dcp

 #### Example One